 There will also be reasonable license fees in contrast to Bayonne.
 The prices for application and annual fees lower the barrier to entry.

 The Newark cannabis ordinance mandates employees must be locals.
 It also has pro-union provisions.

 Newark Cannabis Licensing Issues

 A point system that awards points for certain qualifications will be used in scoring local cannabis license applications.
 A committee comprising the Office of the City Business Administrator, the Departments of Finance, Public Works, Public Safety, Engineering, Economic Housing and Development, the Law Department, and the Division of Tax Abatements and City Planning will review the applications.
 They plan to have a licensing round in December.

 The taxes they are allowed to impose on each license class of one or two percent will be imposed.

 Businesses must be 500 ft from other cannabis businesses, schools, playgrounds, parks, and licensed daycare places and 200 feet from jails, colleges, or halfway houses.

 Like other cities, the Newark cannabis ordinance contains a provision banning pop-up locations like past underground markets held in the city.
 No consumption is allowed in public legally.

-More towns have passed regulations that allow cannabis dispensaries within their boundaries recently, such as the City of Bordentown and Moorestown in Burlington County, Red Bank in Monmouth County, and Bloomfield near Newark in Essex County as the August 21st deadline for deciding local cannabis policy this Saturday looms.
+More towns have passed regulations that allow cannabis dispensaries within their boundaries recently.
+That includes the City of Bordentown and Moorestown in Burlington County, Red Bank in Monmouth County, and Bloomfield near Newark in Essex County as the August 21st deadline for deciding local cannabis policy this Saturday looms.